- Splunk Enterprise and virtual machines

 Windows operating systems

-The table lists the Windows computing platforms that Splunk Enterprise is available for.
+The table lists the Windows computing platforms that Splunk Enterprise supports.

 |Operating system||Architecture||Enterprise||Free||Trial||Universal Forwarder|